Avoiding Unnecessary Offshore Rectification

 Reduced offshore vessel days and operational disruption

-Share your current sources and constraints.
-We’ll suggest a conservative first step focused on traceability and output quality.
+Share your current sources, constraints and review process.
+We’ll suggest a conservative first step focused on traceability, decision quality and practical delivery.